AhmedElsherbini/Mutations_stats-and-plot/README.md

-# Mutations_stats_plot
+# Mutations_stats-and-plot
-Using just an alignmnet file, get mutations statistics of your mutations and plot them nicely.
+Using just an alignment file, get the statistics of your mutations and plot them nicely.